High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 When working with heavy (3mm+) gauge aluminium or steel, the physical (intermolecular) bond is only as reliable (failure-free) as the interface layer.

-Our high strength spray adhesive for metal provides a controlled (adjustable-nozzle) delivery system designed for these rigorous (ISO-certified) engineering standards.
+Our high-strength spray adhesive for metal provides a controlled (adjustable-nozzle) delivery system designed for these rigorous (ISO-certified) engineering standards.

 Variable (three-way) web spray valves allow for precise (5% variance) coat weights, ensuring the adhesive reaches the required 25 grams per square metre density.
 Technical testing shows that maintaining this specific (25g/m²) weight prevents joint starvation while ensuring optimal (100%) coverage.

-Crucially, a double sided (both-substrate) application is required for permanent (10-year lifespan) metal to metal bonds to ensure molecular (Angstrom-level) contact
+Crucially, a double-sided (both-substrate) application is required for permanent (10-year lifespan) metal-to-metal bonds to ensure molecular (Angstrom-level) contact

 Selecting the Optimal Fosseway Spray Adhesive Solution